-The panel noted that some people, including those with learning disabilities, dementia or delirium for example, may find it difficult to tolerate non-invasive respiratory support.
+The panel noted that some people, including those with cognitive impairment for example, may find it difficult to tolerate non-invasive respiratory support.
 As such, patient preferences should be considered in a shared discussion with the person and their family or carer.